 If your disability extends beyond 52 weeks, you may continue medical coverage for the lesser of a length of your disability or the medical continuation period, based on your years of service (as shown below).
-For the purposes of the Plan, a year of service is any twelve (12) consecutive months in which you have provided 1,000 hours of service.
+For the purposes of the Disability Plan, a year of service is each twelve (12) months of service, counting any part of a month in which you provided service.
+Service before a break in service will be allowed (or not) under the rules similar to the Citigroup Pension Plan credited service such as not counting service prior to five consecutive one year breaks in service.
+In no event, will the time between your period of Citi service be counted.